luccastera/stativus-button/README.md

 This is an example of a button view backed by a Stativus statechart.

-Thanks to Erich Ocean for the inspiration.
+Thanks to Erich Ocean for the ButtonView example and Evin Grano for Stativus.

 ## Statechart